deep-entertainment/safehouse/design/items/broken_bulb.md

 #item #bedroom

 A broken lightbulb.
-It isn't smashed, but has a burnt inside.
+It isn't smashed, but burnt inside.

 - Look